-Industrial Production in China averaged 11.49 percent from 1990 until 2022, reaching an all time high of 35.10 percent in January of 2021 and a record low of -21.10 percent in January of 1990.
+Industrial Production in China averaged 11.37 percent from 1990 until 2022, reaching an all time high of 35.10 percent in January of 2021 and a record low of -21.10 percent in January of 1990.
 This page provides - China Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-China Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.
+China Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

 Industrial Production in China is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the China Industrial Production is projected to trend around 3.90 percent in 2024, according to our econometric models.